Saturday, December 19, 2009

 Thursday, July 30, 2009

 Password has been in existence since time immemorial.
 I am told that in earlier days sentries would only allow a person or group to pass through or allow access only if they knew the password.
-The dictionary meaning of the word “password” is a secret word or expression used by authorized persons to prove their right to access, information, etc.
+The dictionary meaning of the word “password” is a secret word or expression used by authorised persons to prove their right to access, information, etc.

 Before we were required to make an effort and somewhat match the signature stored in their record (which was a difficult task by itself) to get our money from the banks.
 At times we had to explain across the counter how prettier she became over the years to justify some modification to our signature.
 It did work most of the time!